varnerlab/CHEME-5660-Markets-Mayhem-Book/chapter-2-dir/bonds.md

 (content:references:treasury-bonds)=
 ## Treasury Bills, Notes and Bonds
 A fixed-income debt security is a contract between a borrower and a lender.
-In the context of this lecture, we'll focus on U.S. Treasury Bills, Notes, and Bonds, examples of government debt securities.
+United States treasury bills, notes, and bonds are examples of government debt securities.
 For United States treasury debt instruments, the borrower is the U.S. government; the government issues (i.e., sells) a bond to a lender (you) for some cash.
 This arrangement obligates the U.S. Treasury to make specified payments to the bondholder (you) on specified dates over the lifetime of the instrument ({numref}`fig-bill-notes-bonds-schematic`).

 There are many types of U.S. government debt securities.
 However, the various debt instruments share several similarities: